eclipse-hawkbit/hawkbit/CONTRIBUTING.md

 So we kindly ask contributors:

 * not introduce extra utility library dependencies
-* keep them out of the core modules (e.g. hawkbit-core, hawkbit-rest-core, hawkbit-http-security) to avoid that all modules have them as transitive dependency
+* keep them out of the core modules (e.g. hawkbit-core, hawkbit-rest-core) to avoid that all modules have them as transitive dependency
 * use utility functions in general based in the following priority:
     * use utility functions from JDK if feasible